Blaisorblade/pdbp.github.io/index.md

   - we simply write result, not mentioning expression or computation.

 So, we simply write
+  - an expression yields a result, or
-  - an expression yields (or has) a result, and
+  - an expression has a result, and
+  - a computation yields a result, or
-  - a computation yields (or has) a result.
+  - a computation has a result.

 To finish, let's state that